 Stage 2: Unpacking the mindset

 Do you have an automatic reaction in certain situations?
 Can you ask yourself to pause and think to decide whether you have some choice in your actions?

 Reflecting on when, or in what situations you have this reaction is crucial to changing it.
-Habits are difficult to shift, so the first few attempts may not be too successful.
+You may find that it is difficult to shift habits, so the first few attempts may not be too successful.
 You need to be patient with yourself and allow time to make the change.
-Starting to wonder about triggers and feelings regarding the mindset will be helpful.
+If you make an effort to wonder about triggers and feelings regarding the mindset – this will be helpful.

 Stage 3: Reframing the mindset

 As you step back from the mindset, what new prospects does this open for you?
 How willing are you to break your old patterns and to try something new?

 Some mindsets are unconscious, i.e. you are not aware of them, they have arisen because of your history, personality and relationships.
 Feeling and culture, as well as behaviours and styles also influence them.
 Nancy Kline recommends a way to get rid of underlying limiting assumptions and I’ve written about this in my previous blog.